Pros and Cons of Attic Insulation Types

 What You Need to Know About Attic Insulation Types

 Looking for the best attic insulation?
 That answer depends on your definition of “best.”
-The best performing way to insulate an attic doesn’t align with the most cost-effective way.
-But surely, you already knew that.
+The best performing way to insulate an attic doesn’t always align with the most cost-effective way.

 First, let’s discuss the most common types of insulation available for attics: fiberglass batts, cellulose, loose-fill fiberglass and spray foam.
-More options exist, but these four materials make up the vast majority of installations in Minnesota attics, where I operate.
+More options exist, but these four materials make up the vast majority of installations.
 The term “R-value,” when used below, refers to the material’s ability to resist the transfer of heat and measurement looks at “per-inch” units.
 The higher the number, the better.

 Fiberglass Batt Attic Insulation Pros and Cons